Zvezda4994/book-translator/readme.md

 # Book Translator

 Simple Python script to translate large `.txt` books or documents into any language using Google Translate (via the `deep_translator` library).
 Handles long files by splitting them into safe 4500-character chunks.

 ---

 ## Overview

 - Takes any `.txt` file, translates it to the target language.
-- Outputs full translated text to `book_translated.txt`
+- Outputs translated text to `book_translated.txt`
 - Tweak and reuse as needed

 ---